Step up and spark change with an NPQH from our accredited headship course.

 We go out of our way to provide great support.
 We know that with it you’ll get the most out of the programme and, in turn, so will your pupils.
 You’ll get:

 - One-to-one support with an expert ready to share their deep knowledge of headship and project development skills.
+NPQH Programme Members also have access to a mentor who is an existing school or trust leader.

 - Virtual learning groups that connect you with others on the programme online, so an understanding friend is always at your fingertips.